dronecan/dronecan.github.io/GUI_Tool/User_guide.md

 * [Zubax Babel](https://zubax.com/products/babel) (via SLCAN bridge)
 * Virtual CAN interface

-Any other adapter supported by SocketCAN should also work with UAVCAN GUI Tool without issues.
+Any other adapter supported by SocketCAN should also work with DroneCAN GUI Tool without issues.

 ## Using Vendor-Specific DSDL Definitions

-The UAVCAN GUI Tool is based on PyUAVCAN, which will automatically scan the directory `~/uavcan_vendor_specific_types` for vendor-specific data types, where `~` stands for the home directory of the current user, e.g. `/home/joe` or `C:\Users\Joe`.
+The DroneCAN GUI Tool is based on PyDroneCAN, which will automatically scan the directory `~/uavcan_vendor_specific_types` for vendor-specific data types, where `~` stands for the home directory of the current user, e.g. `/home/joe` or `C:\Users\Joe`.
 Consider the following directory layout: